 - Some amphibians are poisonous.
 Poisonous amphibians release toxic chemicals through their skin to harm and scare away predators.

-Frogs and toads are amphibians that have long back legs, short front legs, webbed feet, no tails and large eyes.
+Frogs and Toads have long back legs, short front legs, webbed feet, no tails and large eyes.
 You may not know that the difference between a frog and a toad is that frogs have smooth skin, whereas toads have warty skin!

 Caecilians are fascinating creatures that many people have never even heard of!
 They look like snakes or worms, have no legs, and live in rivers and streams, where they burrow into the riverbed.